ivyT26/CSCI4931_DLFinal/README.md

   - Yes, we can use data samples from other previous works.
 - We want our neural networks to guess the two types for each Pokemon.
 Can the neural network have two outputs, and how will it work?
   - Research Multilevel CNNs.
-  - Here is a link for multi output CNNs: https://towardsdatascience.com/building-a-multi-output-convolutional-neural-network-with-keras-ed24c7bc1178
+  - Here is a link for multi output CNNs by building two CNNs: https://towardsdatascience.com/building-a-multi-output-convolutional-neural-network-with-keras-ed24c7bc1178
+  - Another linkt for multi output CNNs without having to build two CNNs: https://kaushal28.github.io/Building-Multi-Output-CNN-with-Keras/
 - How should we handle special cases in our data samples?
 Should we include them or remove them?
   - For now, leave in the special cases to see what the CNN will do.